numbnet/icesoft/icefaces3/trunk/icefaces/ace/component/resources/icefaces.ace/richtextentry/readme.txt

 ICE-9374	ckeditor/ckeditor.js
 Line 22, added function call to get contents.css using the mapping, instead of trying to use the standard URL

+ICE-9387	ckeditor/ckeditor.js
+Line 80, modified loading of preview.html to use the mapping function to access it via the right URL